HBSTech/GenericEcommerce.StripeJS/README.md

 Create a Payment Option Provider in the Kentico Admin with a Code Name of "StripeJS"

-You can optionally provide your own acceptjs view using the PayentGatewayView property of the StripeJSConfiguration.
+You can optionally provide your own stripejs view using the PayentGatewayView property of the StripeJSConfiguration.